 Although traditional ceramic and porcelain tiles were mentioned earlier with some environmental concerns, it’s important to note that there are sustainable alternatives available today.
 Sustainable porcelain and ceramic tiles, like some offered by Edward Martin, are crafted with a focus on minimizing environmental impact.
 These eco-conscious tiles use natural materials such as clay and water but incorporate improved production practices aimed at reducing energy consumption, emissions, and waste.

 Ceramic tiles complement these efforts with less energy-intensive manufacturing and eco-friendly glazes free from harmful chemicals, enhancing indoor air quality.
-Together, these sustainable options not only preserve the durability and aesthetic versatility of traditional tiles but also offer a significantly greener alternative for eco-conscious homeowners and designers.
+A great example is the Ellie 5x5 Matte Ceramic Tile in Tan (displayed in the photo above), which features a soft, natural tone and a matte finish that blends aesthetic warmth with environmentally conscious craftsmanship.
+Together, these sustainable options not only preserve the durability and design flexibility of traditional tiles but also offer a significantly greener alternative for eco-conscious homeowners and designers.

 Recycled Glass Tile